SETI Reseach & Community Development Institute

 Life Among the Stars

 The Bio-Astronomy 2002 conference was held in Australia at Hamilton Island 8 ~ 12 July.
 Some of our members attended and some preliminary snapshots and captions can be found here.
+The proceedings can be purchased from this link HERE.

 -------------------------------------------------------------------------------------